NickHodges/Nick-Blog/src/content/info/ShortBio.md

----
-title: "A Short Bio of Nick"
+# A Short Bio of Nick
-draft: false
----

 I’m Nick Hodges.
-I’m a Software Developer Advocate, a friend, a Dad, a Grandfather, a former Naval Officer, a writer, and an aspiring web developer.
+I’m a Delphi developer, a columnist and writer, a friend, a Dad, a Grandfather, a former Naval Officer, and an aspiring web developer.

 Despite having lived all over the world, I still consider myself a Minnesotan.
 I root for Minnesota sports teams, still, and I go back whenever I can.
 My Dad and brother still live there.
 As I like to brag every chance I get, my [sister served as Mayor of Minneapolis](https://en.wikipedia.org/wiki/Betsy_Hodges).
 It’s a wonderful place.